hraisinz/Problem-Solving/README.md

 * Find second largest element of an array
 * Find third largest element of an array
 * Find smallest element of an array
+* Find Second smallest element of an array